 - Pain wise the birthing pool, low lighting and gas & air kept me calm and focused

 - Birth plan.
 Helios homeopathy birthing kit.
-Fantastic antenatal teacher in London.
+Fantastic antenatal teacher.
 Reflexology.
 Husband with good strong arm to massage lower back.
 Stubborn belief in the power of the uterus!

 - I think that every little thing we hear, see and do since we get pregnant affects how we labour!
 If you hear something that sticks in your mind it might pop out during labouring and make you fearful.